The Downing Centre Court has only been open for two weeks since the summer break, but has already seen its fair share of interesting cases.

 Recklessness v Intention

-As stated, Mr Jaksic is reported to be charged with ‘recklessly causing grievous bodily harm’; which comes with a maximum 10 year prison sentence.
+As stated, the accused man is reported to be charged with ‘recklessly causing grievous bodily harm’; which comes with a maximum 10 year prison sentence.
 That offence requires the prosecution to prove beyond reasonable doubt that he foresaw the possibility of very serious harm being inflicted as a result of his actions.

 The Crimes Act also contains the more serious offence of ‘intentionally causing grievous bodily harm’; which falls under section 33 and carries a maximum penalty of 25 years imprisonment.
 That offence requires proof that the defendant knowingly and deliberately caused very serious harm to another.
 The prosecution has presumably decided against pressing the more serious charge thus far because it is harder to prove.